-People’s Pension Trust, an Enviu venture, has partnered with Vodafone Ghana and Dusk Capital!
+People’s Pension Trust has partnered with Vodafone Ghana and Dusk Capital!
 Together they have started a mobile money enabled pension scheme.
 This means over 2.5 million subscribers of Vodafone can now start saving towards their retirement using simply their phone.

 Low accessibility to pension products for informal sector